-When the thrower is ready to finish the throw, the chest and head drive upward with the legs. .
-The legs will lock out and drive upward just prior to the release of the discus.
+When the thrower is ready to finish the throw, the chest and head drive upward with the legs.
+The legs will lockout and drive upward just prior to the release of the discus.
 The chest is driven up to meet the left arm, which is now pulling in.

 There are two types of releases in the discus throw, the non-reverse and the reverse at release.
 In the non-reverse, the thrower’s feet stay fixed on the ground during the release of the throw.
-With a reverse, the thrower lifts off the ground during the release of the throw and right foot is brought forward to the front of the ring after the discus is released.
+With a reverse, the thrower lifts off the ground during the release of the throw, and the right foot is brought forward to the front of the ring after the discus is released.
 The reverse of the feet is also called the recovery since the discus thrower recovers their balance after the release of the discus.

 There is disagreement if throwing with fixed feet is better than throwing with a reverse.
-The longer path of acceleration with fixed feet versus increase in the height of release with the reverse is the biomechanical debate.
+The longer path of acceleration with fixed feet versus an increase in the height of release with the reverse is the biomechanical debate.
 The coach must find the technique that has consistent high-level results for the discus thrower.

 Influences on Discus Distance